This post is updated from the Macheesmo Archives.

 Start by chopping off the ends of the eggplant and then cut them into matchsticks.
 You could make these any size you want I guess, but I went for a large french fry size.

-The key step to making these fries work is to soak them in cold water for about two hours before you try to fry them.
+The key step to making these fries work is to soak them in salted, cold water for at least 30 minutes before you try to fry them.

 This is an important step.
 It keeps them from oxidizing, it washes out some of the bitterness from the eggplant, and it also lets the eggplant soak up some of the water which is a good thing for this recipe.